britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 transmission, as described in {{CARRA-RTT}}.

 We evaluated the applicability of this work to passive RTT measurement in QUIC, and found it wanting.
-We assebled a toolchain, as described in
+We assembled a toolchain, as described in
 {{NOSPIN}}, that allowed evaluation of a critical aspect of the {{CARRA-RTT}}
 method: extraction of inter-packet times of real packet streams and the analysis of frequencies present in the packet stream using the Lomb-Scargle Periodogram.
 Several streams were evaluated, as summarized below:

-* It seems that Carra et al. {{CARRA-RTT}} took the noisy and low-confidence results of a statistical process (no RTT-related frquency has been detected even after using very low alpha confidence) and added hueristics with sliding-window averaging to infer the fundamental frequency and RTT present in a unidirectional stream.
+* It seems that Carra et al. {{CARRA-RTT}} took the noisy and low-confidence results of a statistical process (no RTT-related frequency has been detected even after using very low alpha confidence) and added heuristics with sliding-window averaging to infer the fundamental frequency and RTT present in a unidirectional stream.